 Our path now leaves the river after a stile and goes slightly left to join the Leathley to Farnley road.
 Until about 1920 that road was just a minor track branching off the main one we are on.

 Exit field by a gate, go straight along the road to cross Leathley bridge over the Washburn, and arrive at a T-junction with the B6161.
 The bridge, built c.
 1768, replaced an older one destroyed by a flood.
+After the flood the course of the river was changed, and if you look into the field to the north of the bridge you can see the bank where the river used to run, the original course confirmed on the map by the parish boundary which here leaves the river to cross the field.
 The small house at the junction, now named Leathley Lodge, is sometimes taken to be a lodge for Farnley Hall, but in fact it was the toll-bar house for the turnpike, collecting fees from travellers coming from Otley.
 The Farnley Hall lodge on this side is over half a mile away, much nearer the hall and built in a different style.
 The present B6161 is an ancient highway going north from Pool over the hills to Beckwithshaw and Killinghall.
 It was turnpiked in 1753.
 By the wall opposite the junction is a shaped stone about a foot high.
 It is usually covered by undergrowth and the lettering is illegible, but it is an old guidepost, probably pre-dating the turnpike.

 Turn left along the road for a few hundred yards to Leathley church, keeping well to the edge and taking great care on the bends, as this can be a busy section.
 You will first pass the Manor House on your left and then the village pump on your right.